 Pouring fats, oils, and grease down the drain also leads to thick blockages as they cool and congeal.
 Old pipes that have accumulated mineral deposits or become corroded can impede drainage systems and cause backups.

-Using chemical drain cleaners too frequently can damage pipes and lead to obstructions.
+Using a chemical drain cleaner too frequently can damage pipes and lead to obstructions.
 Finally, roots or tree debris entering exterior vent pipes can cause recurrent clogs.
 Proper use and regular maintenance are key to preventing recurring sink blockages.

 Clearing a Blocked Sink Drain